 The best inventory strategies are consistent.
 Running ad-hoc stock checks or counts will provide an inconsistent picture of how inventory moves through your restaurant.

-This is why it’s a good idea to set schedules for all of your inventory management tasks.
-For instance, you might decide to check perishable ingredients daily, but set a task for checking bulk items on a bi-weekly basis.
+This is why it’s a good idea to set schedules for all your inventory management tasks.
+For instance, you might decide to check perishable ingredients daily but set a task for checking bulk items bi-weekly.

 Whatever you do, stick to your schedule.

 The devil is in the detail when it comes to inventory management.
-And most of that detail will be found in your historical counts.
+And most of that detail is in your historical counts.

-The latest inventory management software tools include a raft of historical reports and forecasting features.
+The latest restaurant inventory management tools include a raft of historical reports and forecasting features.
 Use them!
-Identify which ingredients you’ve previously over- and under-ordered and use that insight to make more decisive, strategic decisions in the future.
+Identify which ingredients you’ve previously over- and under-ordered.
+Use that insight to make more decisive, strategic decisions in the future.

-It’s also a great way to predict trends regarding inventory movements during specific days of the week (because it will fluctuate).
+It’s also a great way to predict trends regarding inventory movements during specific days of the week.

 One of the best things about inventory control is that it’ll help you spot surplus ingredients.